 As far as sofas go, the sectional in her living room is truly fantastic.
 A classic mid-century curved sectional design with tapered legs minus the normal heavy patterned upholstery (which resides in the pillows only).

-I think what I love most about Mrs. Maisel’s home, is that it’s void of anything kitsch or atomic.
-Her space feels more mature because of it.
-An elevated look that you don’t get with swanky starburst clocks.
+I think what I love most about Mrs. Maisel’s home, is that its void of anything kitsch or atomic.
+Her space feels more mature and sophisticated because of it.
+An elevated look that you don’t get with swanky kitsch starburst clocks.
 Atomic age home decor can turn cartoon-like very quickly…suddenly you start singing, “Meet George Jetson..”
 If you start to collect pieces for this look, always asked yourself, “is this marble or is it melamine?”

 I’m also eyeing the wallpaper in her built-ins, brass and glass side table, and decorative screen.
 Don’t even let me get started on that white Dorothy Draper.
 Do you see it peeking out on the right (below photo) with the Greek key style lamp resting on top of it?

 In the first few episodes, a lot happens in the dining room.
 They’re setting up to host Yom Kippur, and this year…they got the rabbi!
-It’s a big damn deal.
-I’m trying so hard not to give anything away.
-Anyhoo, getting back to home decor, the lamps below stopped me dead in my tracks.
+Apparently that is a big damn deal…no spoilers.
+Anyhoo, getting back to Mid-Century Modern decor, the lamps below stopped me dead in my tracks.
 Seriously, there was an audible gasp and lots of picture taking.

 Sexy, curvaceous, and sculptural all at the same time.
 I haven’t figured out the maker as of yet, but I swear on my dead cat’s grave, I will own these vintage beauties someday.

 It’s like they’re wearing cute little prom dresses, am I right?
-I digress, as the camera pans 90°, you see the shell tables…yes, that’s right…plural.
-They flank either side of the entrance to the formal dining room.
+I digress, as the camera pans 90°, you see the Grosfeld shell tables…yes, that’s right…plural…flanking either side of the entrance to the formal dining room.
 (Left side of the below photo is the most visible.)
-If you’re looking at the for real deal in an antique store, you could drop over $10,000 on those suckas.
+If you’re looking for the real deal in an antique store, you could drop over $3,000 each on those suckas.
 Not, I’m not joking.

 The lamps on either nightstand are adorable too.
 Seriously, the lighting in this show is on fleek.
 Check out that cute gold bow detailing.
 Eeeeep!